How Much Does It Cost to Build a Hotel?October 16, 2018

 When asking “How much does it cost to build a hotel?”, one cannot neglect risks imposed by negative environmental events.
 These events can include hurricanes and wildfires, that seem to be increasing in frequency and severity.
 And of course, the cost to build a hotel will skyrocket if the construction site is hit by hurricane.
 This is a fact of life in the hotel business.
 Hurricanes increased hotel construction costs this year and last year.
 For example, this happened at specific sites in the Southeast, including Florida, Georgia and the Carolinas.
 During a natural disaster, materials and labor become scarce and much more costly.

-When analyzing the impact of natural disasters on hotel construction projects, important factors to consider include:
+When analyzing the impact of natural disasters on hotel construction projects.
+For example, important factors include:

 - What is the current stage of construction?